cazzlewazzle89/FANGORN/README.md

 These settings, along with VSEARCH clustering identity (default: 99.9%) and output directory (default: `./Fangorn_GTDB/` or `./Fangorn_RefSeq/`) can be changed by editing the variables at the beginning of the relevant script.

-Both scripts mentioned above will do the majority of the work but will call R scripts to identify potential _rrn_ operons and perform quality checking (the details of this QC can be found in the FANGRON publication) and join _rrn_ operon identifiers to the source genome taxonomy.
+Both scripts mentioned above will do the majority of the work but will call R scripts to identify potential _rrn_ operons, perform quality checking (the details of which can be found in the FANGRON publication), and join _rrn_ operon identifiers to the source genome taxonomy.
 R scripts are also used by the GTDB database builder to extract assembly information and identify genomes which are missing annotation.

 ## To-do